Adarsh-Model-Trains/IrSensor-Railroad-Corssing-Lib/README.md

 pin 9 to the out pin of Sensor start of the crossing3 pin 8 to the out pin of Sensor end of the crossing3

-repeate the same till the blockN
+repeate the same till the crossing N

-connect the jumper from +5v to the vcc of the all the IR sensors of block 1 block 2 and block 3 till block N connect the jumper from gnd to the gnd of the all the IR sensors of block 1 block 2 and block 3 till block N
+connect the jumper from +5v to the vcc of the all the IR sensors of crossing 1 crossing 2 and crossing 3 till crossing N connect the jumper from gnd to the gnd of the all the IR sensors of crossing 1 crossing 2 and crossing 3 till crossing N

 ```